AnkithSharmaji/Teachmint_Assessment/README.md

 - Pause/Start functionality for the clock.
 - User details include name, username, email, phone, and address.
 - Display up to 3 posts per row in a responsive layout.
-- Pop-up display of complete post content on click (bonus feature).

 ## Technologies Used